johnmm/nltk-wiki/Porting-your-code-to-NLTK-3.0.md

 * `nltk.yamltags` is removed.
 JSON is now preferred instead.
 See https://github.com/nltk/nltk/issues/540
 * `nltk.mallet` is removed, including the `nltk.tag.crf` module.
 See https://github.com/nltk/nltk/issues/104

-The way NLTK works with unicode is changed: NLTK3 requires all text input to be unicode and always return text as unicode.
-Previously, some functions and classes worked on unicode and others required encoded bytestrings.
-Please make sure you're passing unicode to NLTK and expecting unicode output from NLTK - existing code that assumes bytestrings may start to fail.

 Porter stemmer changes:

 * `nltk.stem.porter.PorterStemmer.adjust_case` made private